 However, the idea that I had no heritage would still resurface occasionally and weigh on my little adolescent heart.
 It wasn’t until I was 15 and learned to quilt that I began learning about something that was truly American and also truly wonderful!

 Yes, yes, we here in the US weren’t the first ones to make quilts, BUT we did play a major role in popularizing patchwork quilts, and that’s quite the historical achievement in my opinion.

 Above is the Stars Hollow quilt.
 Get the pattern here!

-In the 100 years between 1750 and 1850 thousands of quilts were pieced, patched and sewn together.
+In the 100 years between 1750 and 1850, thousands of quilts were pieced, patched, and sewn together.
 Thankfully for us, some of those quilts are still preserved today.
-These early quilts provide a glimpse into the history of quilting as well as a story of what life was like during the inception of the United States.
+These early quilts provide a glimpse into the history of quilting as well as a story of what life was like for early American colonists.
 The American Quilt: A History of Cloth and Comfort from 1750-1950 by Roderick Kiracofe and Mary Elizabeth Johnson is a great reference.